PEL Study Information

 - PELs also solicit input and, if possible, support from the public, tribes, elected officials, agencies, and other stakeholders regarding agency transportation decisions.

-Why is Caltrans conducting a PEL for SR 37?
+Why did Caltrans conduct a PEL for SR 37?

-Caltrans District 4 is conducting a PEL Study for the SR 37 corridor between US 101 to I-80 to identify a transportation vision, determine needs, and consider alternatives within this critical corridor.
+Caltrans District 4 conducted a PEL Study for the SR 37 corridor between US 101 to I-80 to identify a transportation vision, determine needs, and consider alternatives within this critical corridor.
 SR 37, a 21-mile vital link in the region’s economy connecting four North Bay counties, is extremely vulnerable to flood-related closures, sea level rise (SLR), and congestion.
-Caltrans will execute this innovative planning effort through the PEL process, the first state highway PEL in California, which will bridge the gap between project planning and environmental phases of the corridor, thus streamlining environmental and permitting phases, and reducing long-term project costs, time, and risk to the public by:
+Caltrans executed this innovative planning effort through the PEL process, the first state highway PEL in California, to bridge the gap between project planning and environmental phases of the corridor, thus streamlining environmental and permitting phases, and reducing long-term project costs, time, and risk to the public by:

-The PEL Study will build on existing work to develop long-term alternatives addressing corridor needs.
-It will result in an implementation plan that allows projects to transition into a streamlined environmental review process, addressing the following items:
+The PEL Study built on existing work to develop long-term alternatives addressing corridor needs.
+It resulted in an implementation plan that allows projects to transition into a streamlined environmental review process, addressing the following items:

 - Corridor Assessment: assess corridor options by using previous and on-going studies and design, including consideration of environmental constraints such as sea level rise, mitigation efforts, and economic factors.